chancandan/portfolio-project-3/README.md

 ![Flow Chart](docs/readme_images/hangman_mockup.JPG)

 # Introduction
-Welcoem to the Hangman Game!
+Welcome to the Hangman Game!
 This is a classic word guessing game that challenges your vocab and guessing skills to guess a secret word until you run out of lives.
+The game wa sinvented in the late 1800's and is still popular to this present day.
+User's will get 6 lives when trying to guess correct letters in the secret word.
+Each incorrect answer will reduce the user's lives by one life until the user either guesses the correct word or runs out of lives and hangman appears in our art animation.
+Enjoy.

-You can play the game [here](https://chancandan-portfolio-project-3.herokuapp.com/)
+You can play the game [here](https://chancandan-portfolio-project-3.herokuapp.com/).

 ## Contents

+* (UX) - User Experience
-*
+* Game Design
-*
+* Features
-*
+* Technologies Used
-*
+* Testing

 ## (UX) - User Experience